I have a few packages of 50 cuttings and a few of 16 cuttings (OP-367) FOR 2019 ..

 Cuttings are designed to be planted in the 1/8 gallon bags, however, they can also be planted in the ground.
 This is what I did as an experiment about 10 years ago:

 In November, I tilled a small plot and covered it with black plastic, about 3x6 ft.
 I tucked the edges in the ground with a spade.
-Then I proceeded to plunge cuttings (OP-367 poplar) thru the plastic.
+Then I dipped the low end of the cuttings in Hormodin and proceeded to plunge them (OP-367 poplar) thru the plastic.
 They were about 4 inches apart and I filled the area with little cuttings.
 There were about 400 in total.